mohammadshaficodes/SauceDemoTestYouLend/README.md

 You will need Cypress installed, please follow the guide on https://docs.cypress.io/guides/getting-started/installing-cypress#Installing (PLEASE USE CYPRESS V9.X, NOT V10)

+Clone this repository on your machine, or download the zip folder, unzip and open in your IDE

 To run the test in the browser from the root directory, run the following command and click the feature file displayed in the cypress client:

 npx cypress open